Mr-Zamora/FLL_team_name_generator/product_requirements_document.md

 ## Product Overview

-A lightweight, AI-powered web app that generates and displays FLL team names and allows users to save and vote on them.
+A lightweight web app that generates and displays FLL team names and allows users to save and vote on them.
 Designed to be minimal, child-friendly, and intuitive.

 ## Goals

 - Help teams quickly brainstorm fun and meaningful team names
-- Use AI to personalize names and inspire students
+- Use creative name combinations to inspire students
 - Create a simple interface suitable for both classroom and competition use

 ## Success Metrics